+(a) For purposes of this Annex and the Module, "Commodity Transaction Data" shall mean and refer to the information and/or data to be posted to the Module by Counterparty and Enron, acting through CommodityLogic, which may include, but not necessarily be limited to, point of delivery information for a commodity purchased/sold, point of sale information for a commodity sold/purchased, contract/agreement numbers matching the point of sale to the point of delivery and other information specific to the form or method of delivery/transport of the purchased/sold commodity.

-The “posting” of Commodity Transaction Data to the Module by Counterparty will be triggered by Counterparty having previously entered into one or more Designated Commodity Transactions.
-Each such Designated Commodity Transaction will be identified in the Module and will require the supply of certain specific information/data by Counterparty and Enron in order to ensure electronic “mid and back office” operations can be accomplished, thereby enabling Counterparty or, as applicable, Enron, to prepare pipeline nominations associated with the Designated Commodity Transactions for which the Commodity Transaction Data has been provided.
-The information/data to be “posted” to the Module by Counterparty and Enron, acting through CommodityLogic, may include, but not be limited to, point of delivery information for a commodity purchased/sold, point of sale information for a commodity sold/purchased, contract/agreement numbers matching the point of sale to the point of delivery and other information specific to the form or method of delivery/transport of the purchased/sold Commodity (collectively, the “Commodity Transaction Data”).
+(b) The posting of Commodity Transaction Data to the Module by Counterparty will be triggered by Counterparty having previously entered into one or more Commodity Transactions.
+Each such Commodity Transaction will be identified in the Module and will require the supply of certain specific information and/or data by Counterparty and Enron in order to ensure electronic “mid and back office” operations can be accomplished, thereby enabling Counterparty or, as applicable, Enron, to prepare pipeline nominations associated with the Commodity Transactions for which the Commodity Transaction Data has been provided.

 3. COMMODITY TRANSACTION DATA PROCEDURES

-(a) Upon accessing the Website and the Module, Counterparty will be able to review information specific to any number of Designated Commodity Transactions.
-The information/data originally reflected in the Module may be insufficient as to one or more of the items comprising the Commodity Transaction Data such that preparation and distribution of a pipeline nomination for any one or all of the Designated Commodity Transactions cannot be accomplished.
-Counterparty will be provided with a designated area within the Module to provide its applicable Commodity Transaction Data and will be able to “post” its Commodity Transaction Data to the Module without assistance from CommodityLogic.
-Enron will also “post” its Commodity Transaction Data in the same manner.
-Once the Commodity Transaction Data for any one or all of the Designated Commodity Transactions is “posted” by both Counterparty and Enron, it will be made available through the Module for purposes of completing the scheduling of performance of the Designated Commodity Transactions.
-It will then be the responsibility of Enron and Counterparty, between themselves, to verify, nominate or otherwise confirm the Commodity Transaction Data for any Designated Commodity Transactions by means provided in the Other Agreements or as may otherwise be agreed to by Counterparty and Enron.
+(a) Upon accessing the Website and the Module, Counterparty will be able to review information specific to any number of Commodity Transactions.
+The information and/or data originally reflected in the Module may be insufficient as to one or more of the items comprising the Commodity Transaction Data such that preparation and distribution of a pipeline nomination for any one or all of the Commodity Transactions cannot be accomplished.
+Counterparty will be provided with a designated area within the Module to provide its applicable Commodity Transaction Data and will be able to post its Commodity Transaction Data to the Module without assistance from CommodityLogic.
+Enron will also post its Commodity Transaction Data in the same manner.
+Once the Commodity Transaction Data for any one or all of the Commodity Transactions is posted by both Counterparty and Enron, it will be made available through the Module for purposes of completing the scheduling of performance of the Commodity Transactions.
+It will then be the responsibility of Enron and Counterparty, between themselves, to verify, nominate or otherwise confirm the Commodity Transaction Data for any Commodity Transactions by means provided in the Other Agreements or as may otherwise be agreed to by Counterparty and Enron.

-(b) All Commodity Transaction Data “posted” to the Module will be subject to the confidentiality provisions of the Agreement and, by this reference, those provisions are hereby incorporated into this Annex.
+(b) All Commodity Transaction Data posted to the Module will be subject to the confidentiality provisions of the ESA and, by this reference, those provisions are hereby incorporated into this Annex.

-(c) Counterparty recognizes that CommodityLogic is merely providing the Module as a means of enabling Counterparty and Enron to “post” Commodity Transaction Data for the Designated Commodity Transactions identified in the Module and CommodityLogic.
-All Commodity Transaction Data “posted” to the Module by Counterparty, Enron or CommodityLogic, on behalf of Enron, is information generated by Counterparty or Enron and is not information for which CommodityLogic bears any responsibility to verify or otherwise determine the accuracy or validity thereof.
-It is also acknowledged by Counterparty that CommodityLogic does not have any obligation or responsibility to verify, nominate or otherwise confirm the actual scheduling of performance of any Designated Commodity Transactions based upon the Commodity Transaction Data, it being understood that the responsibility for such verification, nomination or other confirmation shall rest solely with Counterparty and Enron.
+(c) Counterparty recognizes that CommodityLogic is merely providing the Module as a means of enabling Counterparty and Enron to post Commodity Transaction Data for the Commodity Transactions identified within the Module and by CommodityLogic.
+All Commodity Transaction Data posted to the Module by Counterparty, Enron or CommodityLogic, on behalf of Enron, is information generated by Counterparty or Enron and is not information for which CommodityLogic bears any responsibility to verify or otherwise determine the accuracy or validity thereof.
+It is also acknowledged by Counterparty that CommodityLogic does not have any obligation or responsibility to verify, nominate or otherwise confirm the actual scheduling of performance of any Commodity Transactions based upon the Commodity Transaction Data, it being understood that the responsibility for such verification, nomination or other confirmation shall rest solely with Counterparty and Enron.